-- $1,200,000 Settlement in a Suffolk County case where a driver was struck by another driver that was charged with Driving While Intoxicated (VTL ?1192(2)
+- $1,200,000 Settlement in a Suffolk County case where a driver was struck by another driver that was charged with Driving While Intoxicated (VTL 1192(2)

-- $1,200,000 for a 50 Year-Old female that aggravated a prior neck injury in an auto accident.
+- $1,200,000 for a 50 Year-Old female who aggravated a prior neck injury in an auto accident.

 - $1,175,000 Settlement on the eve of trial for a woman with long standing and preexisting cervical herniations.
 The victim was struck by unsafely stacked products in a large supermarket.

-- $1,000,000 Settlement (the entire insurance policy) for a 36 year-old man that sustained lung damage during a fire that took place in his apartment.
+- $1,000,000 Settlement (the entire insurance policy) for a 36 year-old man who sustained lung damage during a fire that took place in his apartment.
 The suit was brought against the landlord for illegally removing the fire escape 4 months before the fire occurred.

 - New York